omer-aydin95/web-music-player/README.md

 ### (UNDER CONSTRUCTION)

 A web music player that have built with [ReactJS](http://reactjs.org/) and [ExpressJS](https://expressjs.com/).
 The project uses [MongoDB](https://www.mongodb.com/) for data storage.
 You need to import the data from *back-end/data/* to their corresponding collections.
+Also you need to create *play_lists* collection.

 ---
 To run the back-end project: